GenieSafe/geniesafe/README.md

 ##### Categories

-- `feature` is for adding, refactoring or removing a feature
+- `feat` is for adding, refactoring or removing a feature
-- `bugfix` is for fixing a bug
+- `fix` is for fixing a bug
-- `hotfix` is for changing code with a temporary solution and/or without following the usual process (usually because of an emergency)
 - `test` is for experimenting outside of an issue/ticket

 ##### Reference